alome007/obs-timer-plugin/README.md

+# THIS IS A CLONE OF THE ORIGINAL PLUGIN WITH SOME MODIFICATIONS

-# OBS Countdown Timers Plugin
+### OBS Countdown Timers Plugin
 <p align="center">
 <image height="400px" src="/images/screenshot-version2.png">
 </p>